Understanding your problem solving style

 We want to harness resources in all four styles to help the individual, team or organization cycle smoothly through the complete innovation process of finding good problems to solve, developing solutions to those problems, and implementing the solutions.

-We also want to help people use their own Profile to capitalise on their strengths and find fulfilment in their work.
+We also want to help people use their own Profile to capitalize on their strengths and find fulfilment in their work.
 The Profile can also help people identify development opportunities as it is very possible to increase skills in all four stages of the creative process by training or coaching.

 Take the Basadur Profile now